SLab-Medical/SLab-Medical-Segmentation/README.md

 # SLab Medical Segmentation (SMS)

-A advanced and general medical segmentation toolkit developed by the SLab team, led by Prof. Shuang Song.
+A advanced and general medical segmentation toolkit developed by the SLab team, led by Prof. Shuang Song and Kangneng Zhou.

 ## :rocket: News
 * **(2025.11.20):** What a beautiful day!
 The first version of the SLab Medical Segmentation (SMS) repository has been released.